DorsaRoh/transformer-from-scratch/README.md

 ## Motivation

 The central question driving this project is: **Can LLMs built on ANNs support consciousness?** While the concept of consciousness in machines is still theoretical, this project aims to address the computational capabilities of LLMs by constructing them from the ground up.
-The focus is on understanding the relationship between the structure of Transformers and the possibility of emergent properties like consciousness.
+The focus is on understanding the relationship between the structure of Transformers and the possibility of emergent properties, such as higher cognitive function in the brain.

 ## Project Structure